Stephen-Seo/SimpleArchiver/file_format.md

 directory structure such as "/a/b/c/", then it is possible for there to be only an entry "/a/b/c/" and the directories "/a/b/" and "/a/" may need to be created even though they are not specified.

+## Format Version 5

+This format is nearly identical to file format version 4.
+The only difference is that two bytes are prepended to every chunk (prior to compression) on creation, and that the starting two bytes (after decompression) in chunks are ignored.

+The two bytes are 'S' and 'A' (ascii), which is 0x53 and 0x41.